'It’s Your Community': VP of Marketing and Research Discusses Marketing for Nonprofit Organizations in WJR Interview

 2020 has shown nonprofits the value of pivoting to meet new demands and circumstances.
 It is easier to pivot when you have all the data lined up, you know your audience segments, what key messages resonate and have planned out the channels of communication.
 This knowledge coupled with a strategic approach allows you to streamline where necessary.

-Finally, Measure your success!
+Finally, measure your success!

 All that data segmentation, donor surveying and personalized storytelling will pay off, but you won’t know unless you have a plan to measure the results.
 Plan at least an annual review of your marketing strategy and make adjustments where necessary.
 You’ll find it easier to craft customized, targeted messages, and in turn will garner higher returns.